high-power lasers (original) (raw)

 - Particularly in Q-switched lasers, very high optical intensities can occur, which may lead to laser-induced damage of optics (such as laser mirrors) e.g. via laser-induced breakdown.
 Even if the optical intensities remain well below the damage threshold of all optical elements, tiny dust particles can provoke damage phenomena.
 It can therefore be essential to keep the laser setup very clean, e.g. by operating it in a sealed case which may be opened only in a clean room.
 In addition, it can be imperative to use precision optics with a high optical damage threshold.

-- Various types of nonlinear effects can also become relevant, particularly in high-power fiber lasers.
+- Various types of nonlinear optical effects can also become relevant, particularly in high-power fiber lasers.
 Examples are stimulated Raman scattering, Brillouin scattering and four-wave mixing.

 - Laser resonators with large effective mode areas tend to be sensitive to misalignment and vibrations of optical components.
 It can therefore be more challenging to achieve robust maintenance-free operation and a good beam pointing stability.

-- Required cooling systems, based on ventilators or water flow, for example, introduce vibrations which may effect laser operation.
+- Required cooling systems, based on ventilators or water flow, for example, introduce vibrations which may affect laser operation.
 Also, they may reduce the system reliability, e.g. through water leaks, insufficient water flow and the deposition of dirt in water channels.

 Types of High-power Lasers